This article can also be found in the Premium Editorial Download "Storage magazine: New rules change data retention game."

 - If you don't have SRM software, investigate the products that support virtualized server environments.
 Make sure the products support your storage environment as well as your planned/existing server virtualization environment.

 Manual solutions.
 Lastly, there's the age-old manual-correlation effort.
 This consists of filling out spreadsheets to track the actual path from the virtual host to the storage.
-This is a time- and resource-consuming exercise that will be outdated as soon as it's finished,
+This is a time- and resource-consuming exercise

 The momentum surrounding server virtualization can't be ignored because the benefits are too great.
 The best way to adapt to this change is to make sure you're prepared for it.
 And the best way to start is by understanding and embracing the value of a virtual server world, while keeping in mind all the potential problems that can (and will) develop.
 If you can't see it or find it, you can't fix it.